History of rail transport: Luxembourg

+Montenegro

 Netherlands

 Rail transport in the Netherlands is generally considered to have begun on 20 September 1839 when the first train, drawn by the locomotive De Arend, successfully made the 16 km trip from Amsterdam to Haarlem.
 However, the first plan for a railroad in the Netherlands was launched only shortly after the first railroad opened in Britain.

 The history of rail transport in the Netherlands can be described in six eras: